primev/builder-boost/README.md

 ## Specify Deposit Parameters and Send Transaction

 In `deposit` method there is 3 fields to specify:
-- `payableAmount`: the amount of stake you with to deposit for particular builder
+- `payableAmount`: the amount of stake you wish to deposit for particular builder
 - `_builder`: the builder address
 - `_commitment`: the commitment hash obtained on previous step